-Binge-eating disorder is an eating disorder that involves recurrent episodes of binge eating, when an individual eats abnormally large quantities of food in a short period of time.
-Unlike in other eating disorders such as bulimia nervosa, this is not followed by compensatory purging measures to reduce the calorie intake.
+A binge-eating disorder is an eating disorder that involves recurrent episodes of binge eating when an individual eats abnormally large quantities of food in a short period of time.
+Unlike in other eating disorders such as bulimia nervosa, this is not followed by compensatory purging measures to reduce caloric intake.

 - Family history of eating disorders

 - Low-self esteem

 In most cases, individuals with binge-eating disorders have several of these risk factors when they present with symptoms of the condition.